WOLF REVIEW. 27th September 2020

 How naïve we were to assume that Star Wars collectors would be satisfied with a hundred figures on display.
 As the internet brought collectors closer together it became apparent that the number of variations out there is vast, particularly for those interested in every different COO stamp.

-When it comes to variations, our opinion is that the difference needs to be visually noticeable.
-A difference in stamp at the back of the leg might excite some but for us that’s not worthy of display.
-With all vintage figures now in their forties and heading towards being half a century old, the process of aging is often unavoidable and we are seeing new colours and phenomena that weren’t previously known.
-In some instances, a new variation is discovered, but in most cases the difference is a result of aging and not an actual factory variation.
+When it comes to variations, our opinion is that the differences should be visually noticeable at arms length.
+A difference in stamp at the back of the leg might excite some but for us that’s not worthy of discussion or display.
+With all vintage figures now in their forties and heading towards being half a century old, the process of aging is often unavoidable and we are witnessing new phenomena that weren’t previously known.
+In some instances, a new genuine variation is discovered, but in most cases the difference is a result of aging and not an actual factory variation.

 Recently we saw an original 1977 Princess Leia figure being sold as a “Rose Limbed” variation because her limbs were literally pink in colour.
 Pink limbs are quite common and we have even seen a sealed-on card figure with pink limbs.
-Having known this figure since 1977 we can assure you that Leia was never released with pink limbs.
+Having known this figure since 1977 we can assure with confidence that Leia never left factory with pink limbs.
 Quality control did exist and although errors did escape factories, all 1977 Leia’s had white limbs.
-The pink limbs are a result of natural discoloration and is also commonly found in storm trooper figures.
+The pink limbs are a result of natural discoloration and is also commonly found in storm trooper figures made from the same plastics.
 The pink or purple phenomena is just one of many examples whereby a figure is being labelled as a variation when in fact it has just aged.

 As time goes on and the plastics in these figures continue to age, we are going to see more and more differences in colours and possibly even textures.
 This had us thinking about how collectors might continue to satisfy their appetite for unique or obscure variants.
 What will serious collectors do when their Lili Ledy and PBP collections are complete?
 Die-hard fans will seek out test-shots and prototypes, while others will find satisfaction with factory errors.
 Could discoloured figures be the next big thing?